izumiFinance/iZiSwap-periphery/deployment.md

 we may need config following 6 contracts in `scripts/deployed.js`.
 ```
-iZiSwapFactory (required)
+iZiSwapFactory           # required
-wrappedNative (required)
+wrappedNative            # required, WETH9 interface
-pancakeSwapRouter (optional, need by tap-proxy, default is zero-address)
+pancakeSwapRouter        # optional, need by tap-proxy, default is zero-address
-uniswapRouter (optional, need by tap-proxy, default is zero-address)
+uniswapRouter            # optional, need by tap-proxy, default is zero-address
-iZiClassicFactory (optional, need by UniversalV2/V3, default is zero-address)
+iZiClassicFactory        # optional, need by UniversalV2/V3, default is zero-address
-iZiSwapV3Factory (optional, need by UniversalV3)
+iZiSwapV3Factory         # optional, need by UniversalV3
 ```

-in this example, we are deploying on `bscTest`, and we need config those contract
+in this example, we config those contract in `scripts/deployed.js` like following:

-`scripts/deployed.js`, and add (or replace) 3 fields `iZiSwapFactory`, `pancakeSwapRouter`, and  `uniswapRouter`.

-Just like following:

 ```
 const contracts = {